Glossary of printing terms

 A coated paper with a high shine.
 Printed colours look bright and vivid, making it perfect for striking photographs and daring design.

 A measurement of paper weight.
-The higher the GSM number, the thicker and heavier it will feel
+The higher the GSM number, the heavier the paper.

 I